plekakis/yatm/README.md

 * YATM_TTY
 * and more

+# Installation
+Simply include the yatm.hpp in your project.
+Before using it, certain #defines must be set, the most important ones being:
+* Platform: currently either YATM_STD_THREAD or YATM_WIN64)
+* YATM_DEBUG: 1 for builds that can assert, 0 otherwise

 ## Example usage 1
 This example shows how to initialise the scheduler and run 10 tasks asynchronously, waiting for their completion.
 ```cpp